wiseman-timelord/stable-diffusion-webui-WT/README.md

 2. run the batch to remove the non-cpu versions of torch and torchvision, and instead install compatible torch cpu and torchvision cpu versions; alternatively run `pip.exe uninstall torch torchvision -y`, then `pip.exe install torch==2.1.2+cpu torchvision==0.16.2+cpu torchaudio==2.1.2+cpu --extra-index-url https://download.pytorch.org/whl/cpu`.
 3. replace "YourDrive:\**ParentFolders**\Python310\Lib\site-packages\torch\cpu\amp\autocast_mode.py" with the "autocast_mode.py" supplied.
 4. run as normal, and ignore any additional errors, if errors when loading model, try load other, then one you wanted again, its a bit iffy sometimes, but you will notice, that the cpu usage is now blowing guages when you generate your images, this has to be progress worth sharing.

+### Notes:
+- If you are an AI programmer, backup the py file, and provide it to GPT, ask for 1 cpu optimization at a time, and test, fall back to working versions, start simple.

 ## Credits
 - Stable Diffusion - https://github.com/Stability-AI/stablediffusion, https://github.com/CompVis/taming-transformers, https://github.com/mcmonkey4eva/sd3-ref